-Governed by the seven-member Melbourne Airport Authority, the airport's state-of-the-art facility includes three runways and a 200,000-square-foot terminal serving Delta Air Lines, American Airlines, Elite Airways and Baer Air.
+Governed by the seven-member Melbourne Airport Authority, the airport's state-of-the-art facility includes three runways and a 200,000-square-foot terminal serving Delta Air Lines, American Airlines, Porter Airlines, Elite Airways and Baer Air.

 MLB also is home to an expansive industrial park that includes Florida Tech Research Park and several internationally known aerospace and aviation technology companies, including Harris Corp., Northrop Grumman, Rockwell Collins, DRS, L-3, Embraer, General Electric and JetBlue's LiveTV.

 - Aviation and aeronautics manufacturing is MLB's fastest-growing segment, with three aircraft manufacturers on site, including Embraer, the world's largest manufacturer of jet aircraft that carry up to 120 passengers.

 - Four of the top 10 employers in Brevard County operate at the airport.

 FREE, wireless Internet is available throughout the airport.

 - Intermodal facilities include a Greyhound bus station, taxi-limo-shuttle service, Space Coast Area Transit bus service, as well as rental-car agencies including Alamo, Avis, Budget, Hertz, and National.